-At Jiffy Overhead Door, we service anything and everything related to your garage door!
+At Jiffy Overhead Door, LLC, we repair and install anything and everything related to your garage door!

 Cables are what connect the door to the torsion spring to lift the door.
 When you open the door, these cables should wrap around a pulley.
 If they are broken or are not wrapping up correctly, only one side of your door will be lifted, causing the door to wedge in the track and get stuck.
 Definitely not much fun when you are trying not to be late to work!

-You paid to not have to open your garage door by hand so don’t let any of these simple fixes prevent you from enjoying a garage door opener system that works like it should.
+You paid not to have to open your garage door by hand so don’t let any of these simple fixes prevent you from enjoying a garage door opener system that works as it should.

 This is especially important if your garage is an attached or heated garage.
-Weather strip needs to be installed around all sides (even the bottom!) of the door.
+Weatherstrip needs to be installed around all sides (even at the bottom!) of the door.
 Don’t let a missing or worn weather strip cause your energy bills to be higher than they should.
 Energy bills are expensive enough without any help!